-When I first envisioned this book, I imagined having some broad, general advice to share – but entering into it, I find that no generalizations are possible.
-As we have witnessed, generalizations can be dangerous to human life.
+When I first envisioned this book, I imagined having some broad, general advice to share.
+Entering into it, I find that no generalizations are possible.
+As we have witnessed, generalizations can be dangerous to human Life.

-Join the queue to receive first dibs on ordering here:
+Join the queue here, to receive updates on current and future publications:

 This project was made possible with the assistance of the Ontario Arts Council's Chalmers Awards Fellowship.